Fresh. Local. Flowers.

 Get clarity from Clover on some commonly-asked questions!

-Other than the Flower House, our farm is closed to the public other than for our special events and You Picks.
-We ask that you do not leave the driveway area when you are picking up blooms from the Flower House.
-Head to our events page to find out when our next open farm day is.
+Other than the Flora, our farm is closed to the public other than for our special events and You Picks.

 We love it when customers share about our farm with others.
 Leave us a Google Review or tag us in your photos on social media.
 It makes our day!